-- (A) The main hoop must be constructed of steel per Section 3.3.3.1 or 3.3.3.2. - (B) The use of aluminum alloys, titanium alloys or composite materials is prohibited for the main hoop. - (C) The main hoop must be formed from a single piece of uncut, continuous, closed section metal tubing that extends from the lowest frame member on one side of the car, up and over and down to the lowest frame member on the other side. - (D) In the side view of the vehicle, the portion of the Main Roll Hoop that lies above its attachment point to the Major Structure of the Chassis shall be within 10 degrees of the vertical. - (E) In the front view, the vertical members of the main hoop must not be less than 380 mm (15 inches) apart (inside dimension) at their attachment to the chassis.
+(A) The Main Hoop must be constructed of a single piece of uncut, continuous, closed section steel tubing per Section 3.3.3.

-(F) On all monocoque chassis, the main hoop must be continuous and extend down to the bottom of the chassis.
-Mechanical fasteners must be used to ensure positive attachment of the Roll Hoop to the monocoque.
-All bolts (or solid rivets) used must be 8 mm (5/16 inch) minimum diameter.
-The number of bolts used and their placement is for the team to determine, but proof must be submitted to show equivalency to a welded tubular chassis that meets Section 3.3.3.
-Mounting plates welded to the roll hoop shall not be less than 2.0 mm (0.080 inch) thick steel (or the equivalent in aluminum).
-Backup plates of equal thickness must be used on the opposing side of the composite structure to prevent crushing the core.
-All teams are required to submit a Safety Structure Equivalency report per Section 3.3.2, showing the integrity of their proposed design.
+- (B) The use of aluminum alloys, titanium alloys or composite materials for the Main Hoop is prohibited. - (C) The Main Hoop must extend from the lowest Frame Member on one side of the Frame, up, over and down the lowest Frame Member on the other side of the Frame. - (D) In the side view of the vehicle, the portion of the Main Roll Hoop that lies above its attachment point to the Major Structure of the Frame must be within 10 degrees of the vertical. - (E) In the front view of the vehicle, the vertical members of the Main Hoop must be at least 380 mm (15 inch) apart (inside dimension) at the location where the Main Hoop is attached to the Major Structure of the Frame. - (F) On vehicles where the Safety Structure is not made from steel tubes, the Main Hoop must be continuous and extend down to the bottom of the Frame.
+The Main Hoop must be securely attached to the monocoque structure using 8 mm Grade 8.8 (5/16 in Grade 5) bolts.
+Mounting plates welded to the Roll Hoop shall be at least 2.0 mm (0.080 inch) thick steel.
+Steel backup plates of equal thickness must be installed on the opposing side of the monocoque structure such that there is no evidence of crushing of the core.
+The attachment of the Main Hoop to the monocoque structure requires an approved Safety Structure Equivalency Form per Section 3.3.2.
+The form must demonstrate that the design is equivalent to a welded Frame and must include justification for the number and placement of the bolts.